-The Last of Us Review
+The Last of Us Review for PlayStation 3 (PS3)

-The Last of Us Box Art
+The Last of Us Review for PlayStation 3 (PS3)

 This Is Why I Love Gaming

 How do you review a game like The Last of Us?
 I faced that difficult question over the last few days.
-Of course, I was eager--I might say I was a little more than eager--to get my hands on this title.
+Of course, I was eager–I might say I was a little more than eager–to get my hands on this title.
 Ever since the gameplay debut, this game is the one I have wanted above all other recently released or announced games.
 It had nothing to do with the apocalyptic world.
 It had nothing to do with the truly amazing graphics.
 It was the potential for something epic–a truly epic experience.

 Naughty Dog is no stranger to delivering pretty epic gaming experiences; they have already given us Uncharted this generation.
 Those games (give or take) have always surprised the industry and players; the graphics got better, the controls refined, and the stories improved as the series progressed (again—give or take).
 However, with The Last of Us, I genuinely felt like it was going to be something fresh and new to the industry.
 What I got was so much more.